 - Ask for a written estimate of costs when you apply, and don't sign a loan agreement if the terms are not what you were given when you applied.

 - Ask for an explanation of any dollar amount, term, or condition that you don't understand.
 Federal law is very clear about what credit and loan term information must be provided in writing when you apply for a loan and before you sign any agreement.

 In addition, shop around for the best loan terms and interest rates.
-Contact lending institutions, such as banks and credit unions, and consult a legal or financial advisor, or someone you can trust before you make any loan decisions.
+Contact lending institutions, such as banks and credit unions, and consult a legal or financial advisor before you make any loan decisions.
 Or contact your local Fair Housing Office, attorney, or legal aid organization for information and help.